Ordina-cyber/Ordina-cyber.github.io/_posts/2022-10-28-Risk-management-2.md

 </tbody>
 </table>

-**Reference**
+### If you need any assistance or have any questions regarding Risk management or cybersecurity in general, feel free to [contact us](https://www.ordina.be/diensten/security-and-privacy/).

+***Reference***

-ISO 31000:2018 Risk management — Guidelines, https://www.iso.org/iso-31000-risk-management.html
+*ISO 31000:2018 Risk management — Guidelines, https://www.iso.org/iso-31000-risk-management.html*

-Committee of Sponsoring Organizations of the Treadway Commission (COSO), https://www.coso.org/SitePages/Home.aspx
+*Committee of Sponsoring Organizations of the Treadway Commission (COSO), https://www.coso.org/SitePages/Home.aspx*